 SEO / Examples

-Use these examples for reports, study notes, and technical writing that needs clean inline and block equations.
+Use these KaTeX math examples for reports, study notes, and technical writing that needs clean inline and block equations.
+Copy any example into Markups to see it render live, then export to PDF, HTML, or Markdown.

 Direct answer

 KaTeX is the fastest way to render math in markdown documents.
-It works well for formulas, fractions, derivatives, limits, and physics notation.
+It works well for formulas, fractions, derivatives, limits, summations, and physics notation.
+Use inline math with single dollar signs and block math with double dollar signs.
+Markups renders the equations live in the preview and in the exported PDF and HTML.

 Inline examples